-Rather than directly investing in marijuana itself, you can invest in pharmaceutical companies that are pursuing products based on compounds found in marijuana.
+Rather than directly investing in marijuana stocks themselves, you can invest in pharmaceutical companies that are pursuing products based on compounds found in marijuana.
 This presents you with an option that is legal on a federal level.
 GW Pharmaceuticals (NASDAQ:GWPH) is a U.K. based company of this nature.
 It makes therapeutic products derived from cannabinoid derivatives.
 The biopharmaceutical structure makes it more credible to regulators.
 Another company like this is AbbVie (NASDAQ:ABBV).
 They create Marinol, which contains a synthetic form of THC, given to AIDS patients to treat nausea and vomiting.

 Betting on Established Business

 Scotts Miracle-Gro (NYSE:SMG) is another company that may be worth a look.
 They have been in business for over a hundred years, making grass seeds and fertilizers.
-They have recently entered the marijuana industry, making lines of products for those wishing to grow their own plants.
+They have recently entered the marijuana sphere, making lines of products for those wishing to grow their own plants.
 Well-established companies that serve the marijuana industry are a good way to enter the growing industry in a safe and steady way.
 The best cannabis stocks are going to be the ones that ultimately speak to you.
-It's important to research the company in which you are investing, making sure they seem well managed, stable and able to deal with the marijuana laws as they continue to change.
+It's important to research the company in which you are investing, making sure they seem well managed, stable, and able to deal with the marijuana laws as they continue to change.